 Does deleting YouTube videos affect the algorithm?

 Deleting YouTube videos affects the algorithm in a positive way by letting you get rid of old videos that are poor quality or unrelated to your current channel content.
-For example, say you published Bitcoin content on your channel two years ago and have since focused your content specifically on Pokemon cards.
+For example, say you published Bitcoin content on your channel two years ago and have since focused your YouTube automation content specifically on Pokemon cards.
 If Bitcoin suddenly becomes a hot topic and your old Bitcoin videos start to take off on the YouTube algorithm, it could hurt your Pokemon card videos.
 All the new subscribers from your Bitcoin videos will skip your Pokemon videos and the algorithm will assume viewers don’t want to watch those videos anymore.
-Therefore, it’s best to delete old videos when your channel has evolved and is successful in another faceless YouTube niche than you started in.
+Therefore, it’s best to delete old videos when your channel has evolved and is now successful in another niche than the niche you started in.

-How to increase YouTube subscribers?
+How to increase YouTube automation channel subscribers?

 How to increase discoverability on YouTube?

 You can increase discoverability on YouTube by using YouTube SEO to optimize your video title and description, choosing the appropriate video category, and uploading a custom thumbnail.

 Optimizing the video title and description